apptentive/apptentive-ios/README.md

 }
 ```

+#### Event
+An **Event** is a record of your customer performing an action in your app.
+Generate events by calling `engage:fromViewController:`.
+Apptentive stores a record of all events, which you can later use show specific interactions to your customer.

+	[[ATConnect sharedConnection] engage:@"completed_level" fromViewController:self.viewController];

+#### Interaction
+An **Interaction** is a specific piece of your app that can be shown in response to a person's events.
+For example, Surveys, Message Center, and the Apptentive Rating Flow are all unique interactions.
+When users engage certain events, you can decide (based on pre-defined conditions) to show a specific interaction in your app.

+#### Interactions are Configurable from the Apptentive Website
+The real strengths of Apptentive Events and Interactions come from their remote configurability.

+Prior to releasing your app on the App Store, "seed" your app with certain events.
+An event for when the app finishes launching.
+An event when your customer makes a purchase.
+An event for all the important steps in your app's lifecycle.

+For example, if you were releasing a game, you would want engage some of the following events:

+ - Completed Level
+ - Ran Out of Lives
+ - Quit Level
+ - Made In-App Purchase
+ - Etc.

+Later, after shipping the app, you can configure the interactions that will run whenever a customer hits one of your events.

+ - The 10th time they complete a level, ask them to rate the app.
+ - When they beat the game, ask for feedback about their experience.
+ - After making an in-app purchase, ask them to take a survey.

+Interactions can be modified, remotely, without shipping

 #### Upgrade Messages

 In iOS 7, users are upgraded automatically when a new version of your app is released.
 Unfortunately, this means they will rarely (if ever) see your App Store release notes!